view_context: Dynamic page

 Essential Questions

-- Why do we have a plastic pollution problem?
+- What does it mean to have a plastic pollution problem?

 - How is plastic pollution hurting the world's oceans?